m1guel929/RiPSIG-DRIPP/README.md

 ![Database Schema](https://i.imgur.com/OESeSOH.png)

+It's not perfect; one glaring flaw is the keywords are stored in one long string.
+One could add another table for keywords plus another junction table in between it and the **article** table.
+The reason why we didn't do that is it would be a lot of work and that junction table would be a very *very* long table.

+Speaking of junction tables, **author** and **institution** tables share a junction table between then and **article**.
+I'm not sure if this is SQL best practice, I don't think it is.
+It is only this way, because, again, it made the [Google Sheet](https://docs.google.com/spreadsheets/d/1ijC5O5VKvlAwS6U5ZvrhfGXDtT_HvGbSPXe7HpQ7VPM/) much easier to fill in.

 ## Updating the Database

-As you probably already know, the database itself was populated via [Google Sheets](https://docs.google.com/spreadsheets/d/1ijC5O5VKvlAwS6U5ZvrhfGXDtT_HvGbSPXe7HpQ7VPM/), for ease of access and collaboration more than anything.
+As you already know, the database itself was populated via [Google Sheets](https://docs.google.com/spreadsheets/d/1ijC5O5VKvlAwS6U5ZvrhfGXDtT_HvGbSPXe7HpQ7VPM/), for ease of access and collaboration more than anything.
 To update the database, which was hosted on MySQL server on my personal computer, we used [this website](https://www.convertcsv.com/csv-to-sql.htm) to convert the data from the Sheets (downloaded as CSVs) into SQL CREATEs and INSERTs.
 The step of doing everything in sheets then manually moving them over to SQL is probably a waste of time; so if you can figure out an easier way to do it, that would be great.

 ## Querying the Database

 For your own analyses, [here are some MySQL queries that we used often](https://github.com/m1guel929/RiPSIG-DRIPP/edit/main/RipSig%20Queries.sql).
+Otherwise, refer to the [database schema](https://github.com/m1guel929/RiPSIG-DRIPP#ripsig-dripp) and the [Google Sheet](https://docs.google.com/spreadsheets/d/1ijC5O5VKvlAwS6U5ZvrhfGXDtT_HvGbSPXe7HpQ7VPM/) to write your own queries.

 ## Database Dashboard